DLR-SC/django-prov/docs/django_prov_configuration/entities.rst

 ForeignKey fields
 ------------------

-ForeignKey fields are handled differently than standard django fields.
+ForeignKey fields are handled differently than standard Django fields.

 If a ForeignKey field of a model is specified explicitly or by setting the value to ``True``, the ProvenanceGenerator tries to follow the key to the related model.